-A person on a vegan diet, on the other hand, subsists entirely on plant-based foods and excludes all sources of animal protein foods and products from the diet.
-However, a person who is vegan can choose this dietary pattern for a number of different reasons, such as for health reasons, a desire to safeguard and protect the environment and/or to oppose animal cruelty.
-It is also possible for a person who is on a vegan diet to extend protection of animals to other lifestyle decisions such as choosing to avoid leather products or cosmetic products that are tested on animals.
+There are often other more subtle differences too.
+In both cases, a number of different reasons may motivate vegans and plant-based eaters to choose their dietary patterns.
+These reasons include a desire to improve health, to safeguard and protect the environment and/or to oppose animal cruelty.
+However, a person who is on a vegan diet may extend his or her desire to protect animals to other lifestyle decisions such as choosing to avoid leather products or cosmetic products that are tested on animals.